undergrad-partner-school

 Campus Life

 It is not all about learning and grades at University of Minnesota, Twin Cities Campus: campus life is a crucial component of your educational experience.
-Check out some info about social life at University of Minnesota, Twin Cities Campus.
+Check out some details about social life at University of Minnesota, Twin Cities Campus.

 Its campus is 2,000 acres in size.